nipsmusic2018/nipsmusic2018.github.io/index.md

 Do you perform music and are you registered for NIPS?
 If so, please consider submitting a sample of your work to our NIPS 2018 Call for Musicians.
-If you are selected, you will be invited to perform onstage at the official NIPS Banquet.
+If you are selected, you will be invited to perform onstage at the official NIPS Banquet alongside other researchers from the NIPS community and, perhaps, some surprise invited guests!

 Based on the submissions we receive, a selection committee will build a sequence of diverse acts ranging from the quiet to the loud.
 We